Community Wraparound Team

 - Intensive Care Coordination (ICC) to ensure that youth are served in the least restrictive environment that meets their needs.
 (ICC is contracted by FAPT, the Family Assessment and Planning Team.)

-- Family Partner Program to assist parents through outreach, resources, referrals, advocacy and support groups.
+- Family Partner Program to assist parents through coaching, education, outreach, resources, referrals and advocacy.